 Krystal Joy Brown is a multi-talented Broadway favorite & T.V. & Film actress.

-Krystal was most recently seen starring as Eliza in HAMILTON and receiving mid-song ovations during her rendition of "Burn" 8 shows a week on Broadway and is a recurring guest-star on the hit Starz series, "Power Book III: Raising Kanan", season two.
+In her most recent Broadway show, Krystal starred as Eliza in HAMILTON, receiving mid-song ovations during her rendition of "Burn".
+She is a recurring guest-star on the hit Starz series, "Power Book III: Raising Kanan", season two.

-Aside from her many theatrical pursuits, she is a stage and screenwriter, columnist, novelist, and songwriter, her original music has been featured on ABC's The Neighbors & ABC’s Mistresses.
+Aside from her many theatrical pursuits, she is a stage and screen writer, columnist, novelist, songwriter - her original music has been featured on ABC's "The Neighbors" & ABC’s "Mistresses".
 She made her directorial debut in 2019 with the short film she co-wrote, Reddy Records.
-She has been commissioned to write and develop diverse new stories for stage and screen, sparking a new passion for the ambitious multi-hyphenate.
+She recently produced the upcoming short-film,

 Over the pandemic, Krystal co-created the Hamilton Racial Justice Task Force, aka Ham4Progress, a social justice/outreach initiative with the cast and crew of Hamilton, with the objective to use the massive brand and the many talents of the company to push for change in our society and create a more equitable future on stage

 Above all else, Krystal is an avid activist and advocate for mental health, wellness, equality and social justice with the goal of using her platform and voice to spread stories of empathy and impact.